foyzulhassan/AutoBuilder/README.md

 # Papers on AutoBuilder

-Automatic Building of Java Projects in Software Repositories: A Study on Feasibility and Challenges Foyzul Hassan, Shaikh Mostafa, Edmund Lam, Xiaoyin Wang ACM/IEEE Symposium on Empirical Software Engineering and Measurement (ESEM), 38–47, Nov, 2017
+Automatic Building of Java Projects in Software Repositories: A Study on Feasibility and Challenges.
+Foyzul Hassan, Shaikh Mostafa, Edmund Lam, Xiaoyin Wang ACM/IEEE Symposium on Empirical Software Engineering and Measurement (ESEM), 38–47, Nov, 2017